Senzen18/Job-Salary-Prediction-for-Data-Science-Professionals/README.md

 •Utilizing Machine learning on job salary interval prediction with Random Forest, SVM, Logistic Regression, to select best model with accuracy of 0.71.
+### Look at Modelling for different model implementations
+### Look at Preprocessing for different Data Cleaning, Data Analysis, Feature Engineering and Bag of words Models